 Can jaw pain on one side be TMJ?
 Yes.

-Temporomandibular joint disorders (TMJ) often develop symmetrically, in both jaw joints at the same time.
+Temporomandibular joint disorders (TMJ or TMD) often develop symmetrically, in both jaw joints at the same time.
 However, it is possible for people to develop the disorder and experience symptoms on just one side of the head.
 However, as the condition progresses, it will likely spread to affect the other joint as well.

 Why TMJ Might Develop on Just One Side

 The temporomandibular joints are supposed to work as a matched pair, balancing forces in a way that maintains healthy function over the long term.
-It’s also possible that they can become unbalanced, leading to dysfunction on just one side of the face.
+So how do they get unbalanced?

 Usually, trauma is the cause of imbalance.
-If you experience a blow to one side of the face, you might experience damage to the jaw joint, which can cause dysfunction.
-Of course, sometimes this isn’t the side that starts to show symptoms.
+If you receive a blow to one side of the face, you might experience damage to the jaw joint, which can cause dysfunction.
+Of course, sometimes this isn’t the side that develops dysfunction.
 After you start to experience jaw pain on one side, it’s not uncommon to favor that side.
-You might consciously chew on the other side of your mouth, which can lead to jaw damage and muscle soreness there.
+You might consciously chew on the other side of your mouth, which can lead to jaw damage and sore jaw muscles there.

-Jaw joint damage might be more directly linked to handedness, too.
-If you are strongly right-handed, for example, you might be more likely to put objects into your mouth on the right side, and biting down on these pens, pencils, fingernails, and other objects can damage your jaw joint (not to mention your teeth!).
+If you are strongly right-handed, you might be more likely to develop a sore jaw on the right.
+You might unconsciously put objects into your mouth on the right side, and biting down on these pens, pencils, fingernails, and other objects can damage your right jaw joint (not to mention your teeth!).